 Many people have a MIAM because they are recommended by their solicitors.
 If this applies to you, please let the mediator know their contact details; remember though that your mediator will never discuss details of your case with your solicitor.
-If you don’t have a solicitor but think you might need legal advice, Direct Mediation Services has access to a group of independent solicitors as part of our Legal Exchange.
+If you don’t have a solicitor, but think you might need legal advice, Direct Mediation Services has access to a group of independent solicitors, as part of our Legal Exchange.
 You can find information about this by talking to your mediator.
 Just let the mediator know if you are interested in this service.
 Most of the members will offer a short initial consultation for free.

 The next part of the MIAM is less structured and gives you the space to speak freely about your case.
 Don’t worry if you don’t know where to start; the mediator will be able to ask you a couple of questions to get you started.
 But here are some of the questions you might want to think about:

 If the issue is about seeing your child(ren):